-Upper Division Transfer Student: A student who has completed 60 transferable units and the appropriate course patterns.
+Upper Division Transfer Student: A student who has completed 60 transferable units and the appropriate course patterns by the end of the spring term prior to fall admission and by the end of summer for winter/spring admission.
 Admissions will be based on college work only.